PavanAmbare/PavanAmbare/README.md

 - ⚡ Fun fact: I enjoy exploring new places in my free time!

 ### Education:
-- Post Graduate Program in Data Science and Business Analytics, Great Lakes Institute of Management and University of Texas at Austin, May 2023 - May 2024
+- Post Graduate Program in Data Science and Business Analytics, Great Lakes Institute of Management and University of Texas at Austin, May 2023 - AUG 2024

 ### Courses Completed:
 - Python for Data Science